 Buy a blackout blind

 It’s lovely when the lighter evenings come around, but not so lovely when your baby can’t settle because he’s used to a dark room at bedtime.
 The simple solution is to make him think it’s nighttime when it’s still light.
 “Don’t move bedtime later to deal with the light,” says Kim.
 “The answer is to make the room darker.”
-This means blackout blinds, which incidentally don’t necessarily have to be black.
-Mamas and Papas do cream coloured ones.
+This means blackout blinds, which you can find at Mamas and Papas.

 Make bath time a benchmark